akshayasuresh8/EDA_Titanic-Dataset/README.md

-# EDA_Titanic-Dataset

-Here's a more detailed version:

----

 # Titanic Data Analysis

 This project explores the Titanic dataset to understand the factors affecting passenger survival.
 The analysis is conducted using Python with libraries like `pandas`, `numpy`, `matplotlib`, and `seaborn`.